 Other brilliant places to eat in Bodrum include:

-Avlu Bistro – tucked away and offering a wonderfully romantic setting
+Avlu Bistro is tucked away and offers a wonderfully romantic setting

-Annalivia – another brilliant Turkish restaurant offering fantastic views
+Annalivia a popular Turkish restaurant offering fantastic views over the bay

-Memedof Fish Restaurant – offering fine dining and probably the best seafood in Bodrum
+Memedof Fish Restaurant is one of the fine dining restaurants in Bodrum, and offers some of the best seafood in town.